pjobson/onion_omega2p_experiments/README.md

 Eventually you'll be able to clone this to your Omega and mess around with it.

-## Update Firmware From Commandline
+## Update Firmware from Command Line

 **Updating your firmware may wipe your device, probably good to just assume it will.**